Ciguox/Ciguox/README.md

 -->

 ### About me
-- Born in Cuba, raised in Spain, like oranges.
+- Born in Cuba, raised in Spain...
+Like oranges!
 - I studied Computer Science at 'Universidad de Alicante' (on hold), currently studing software development in Madrid.
 - I want to become a full sttack developer in the next 2 years.